pocomane/brewed-in-the-apocalypse/bita.md

 a session.
 Note that since this is a scenarist move, "You" in the text is the scenarist.
 Here the move just said that the scenarist can say anything ey like about the fiction, until there are no imminent threats for the characters.
-How the discussin is moved to the players?
+How the discussion is moved to the players?
 There are this other scenarist move:

 TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???